Call SB Partners 905-632-5978

 Jointly Retained Engagements

 We are often asked to be jointly retained in family law matters where one spouse is a business owner.
 We are engaged by both spouses to provide an independent assessment of the value of the business interests for the purposes of dividing matrimonial assets or of the income available to the business owner for purposes of child or spousal support.
-Until recently, the decision of the joint retention was that of the parties but that is now changing.
+Generally, the decision of the joint retention was that of the parties but it is something that can be imposed by the Courts.

 Appointment of a Joint Expert by the Court